ovokpus/ovokpus/README.md

 <h3 align="center"><em>I am a Data Engineer, who is passionate about the Operational aspects of Data Science and Machine Learning.</em></h3>

-<p>With an Educational Background in Engineering Technology and Applied Sciences, I have been upskilling for the past couple of years in Data Science, and I have worked on a few Data Science projects, both individually and as part of a team.
+<p>With an Educational Background in Engineering Technology and Applied Sciences, I have been upskilling for the past couple of years in Data Science, and I have worked on more than a few Data Science and Engineering projects, both individually and as part of agile development teams.
+My experience covers building data products in Retail, Energy, Telco, Banking and Financial services, and also HR Analytics.
 </p>

 <p>I enjoy working with data, discovering valuable insights that help solve problems for businesses and other types of organizations.</p>